LEDMOV/ColourFlow/README.md

 Welcome to our submission for the Stowe Hackathon dated Monday, 7th October 2024.

+As of the 19th of November 2024, our team was crowned the winners of the Hackathon.

 ## Team Members
 - **lxdv** (Alfie Corthine)
 - **Kaito1235** (Kaito Mbanefo)